marcomer/SauceTool/README.md

 ### `SAUCE_COMMENT_BLOCK_SIZE(lines)`
 Macro function that determines how large an actual CommentBlock will be in bytes according to the number of lines present.
 This includes the 5 bytes for the COMNT id.

+### `SAUCE_TOTAL_SIZE(lines)`
+Macro function that determines how large a record and optional comment will be in bytes according to the number of lines present.

 ## Error Codes